CAMHS stands for Child and Adolescent Mental Health Services. It is also known as CYPMHS (Children and Young People Mental Health Services).

 - Finding out and documenting who can refer to specialist CAMHS.
 Some areas have an ‘open’ system of referral (which means that family members, children and young people, teachers, counsellors, social workers etc. can refer).
 Others have a system where only certain professionals can make a referral (e.g. schools nurses, GPs etc.).

-- Finding out and documenting how children are referred.
-Some specialist services have a single doorway (or point of access called a SPA/SPOA) or an initial screen system (called triage) to determine whether a child’s needs are best met through a specialist CAMHS service.
+- Finding out and documenting how children and young people are referred.
+Some specialist services have a single doorway (or point of access called a SPA/SPOA) or an initial screen system (called triage) to determine whether a child or young person’s needs are best met through a specialist CAMHS service.

 - Agreeing an information-sharing protocol so that schools and families can work together and complement any treatment a child or family might be receiving.

-- Agreeing a clearly documented partnership approach for helping support a child to maintain progress and ‘step down’ from specialist help when it ends.
+- Agreeing a clearly documented partnership approach for helping support a child or young person to maintain progress and ‘step down’ from specialist help when it ends.